Nandj/ospatrol-docs/docs/programs/ospatrol-logtest.rst

 .. option:: -t

     Test configuration.
-This will print file details on the ossec-anaylistd rules, decoders, and lists as they are loaded and the order they were processed.
+This will print file details on the ospatrol-anaylistd rules, decoders, and lists as they are loaded and the order they were processed.

 .. option:: -v